 Some of the transmission modes/modulations offered by FLdigi offer vastly superior alternatives far better adapted to conditions on HF radio than 300-baud HF packet radio.
 Modes such as MFSK16 and Olivia include forward error correction, and can be reliably received at signal levels 10-15 dB weaker than conventional packet.
 These modes can provide reliable copy at signal levels that literally can not be heard in the radio speaker.

-For APRS programs that only connect to TNCs via a serial port, a work-around exists.
+For APRS programs that can only connect to TNCs via a serial port, such as UIview, a work-around exists.
 Two open-source freeware utilities can be combined to create an RS-232<-->TCP/IP bridge that will allow "serial only" programs to talk to the FLdigi KISS-over-IP interface.
 More details below.